We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Knowledge Check Choose the best answer for the question.

 2-3.
-Which of the following is a good defensive practice before crossing an intersection after the light turns green?
+What is a good defensive practice before crossing an intersection after the light turns green?